benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 `x` and `y` node attributes will be copied directly and `geometry` edge attributes will be copied to a `geom` edge attribute.
 The conversion process will snap the `shapely` `LineString` endpoints to the corresponding start and end node coordinates.

-Note that `OSMnx` only adds `geometry` attributes for simplified edges: if a `geometry` edge attribute is not found, then a simple (straight) `shapely` `LineString` geometry will be inferred from the respective start and end nodes.
+Note that `OSMnx` `geometry` attributes only exist for simplified edges: if a `geometry` edge attribute is not found, then a simple (straight) `shapely` `LineString` geometry will be inferred from the respective start and end nodes.

-Other attributes will be ignored to avoid potential downstream misinterpretations of the attributes as a consequence of subsequent steps of graph manipulation, in case attributes fall out of lock-step with the state of the graph.
+Other attributes will be ignored to avoid potential downstream misinterpretations of the attributes as a consequence of subsequent steps of graph manipulation, i.e. to avoid situations where attributes may fall out of lock-step with the state of the graph.
 If particular attributes need to be copied across, and assuming cognisance of downstream implications, then these can be manually specified by providing a list of node attributes keys per the `node_attributes` parameter or edge attribute keys per the `edge_attributes` parameter.

 <FuncHeading>Parameters</FuncHeading>

 <FuncElement name='networkX_multidigraph' type='nx.MultiDiGraph'>

-A `OSMnx` derived `networkX` `MultiDiGraph` containing `x` and `y` node attributes, and `geometry` edge attributes containing `LineString` geoms (for simplified edges).
+A `OSMnx` derived `networkX` `MultiDiGraph` containing `x` and `y` node attributes, with optional `geometry` edge attributes containing `LineString` geoms (for simplified edges).

 </FuncElement>